lucywyman/recipes/soups/_posts/2017-03-30-veggie-soup.md

 <br>

 ##### Directions:
-0. Chop the vegetables!
+0. Chop the vegetablespoons!
 I always forget to do this
 1. Sauté the onion and garlic in the olive oil on medium heat for 5 minutes, until translucent.
 2. Add the zucchini, onion, celery, and asparagus.
 Cook uncovered for